Managing Mambu Functions

 mambu configureThis part of the command is always required and can be used without the profile flags below.
 Using it without the flags sets the default credentials.YES

 -p or --profileThe name of the profile.
 This is used to call the profile when using its credentials in individual commands.
 If the profile name contains spaces or special characters, it should be bracketed by quotation marks.
-For example: -p="This is a profile name!".NO
+For example: -p="This is a profile name!".YES

 Using credentials profiles